 While we have already discussed the key performance indicators which every salon owner must measure, one must not overlook client feedback.
 Whether a client verbally gives feedback or posts a review on the salon software, it must be taken seriously.
 Their suggestions and feedback provide valuable insights into how they perceive your salon, the stylists, and the services you offer.
 If a certain employee has earned negative reviews from three or more clients, tell them about it during the annual employee review, and come up with ways to tackle these issues.
 Don’t ever shout at an employee if they are not performing.
 Give them a chance to improve their weak points and they will emerge successfully.

 Good employees are the backbone of your salon.
-They are the ones that build a strong and loyal customer base, which your business survives on.
+They are the ones that build a solid and loyal customer base, which your business survives on.
 MioSalon, salon software, will help you implement strong retention and motivation strategy.
 With weekly reports, you can achieve outstanding results and effectively measure each and every stylist’s performance in your salon.
-Sign up for a FREE trial
+Schedule a free demo